osimola/codekata/medians/README.md

 Maybe up some day: Sliding windows, which are doable with faster linear.
 Logarithmic, if you have space and time for balanced trees.

+For the record, the production code that inspired this uses full insertion sort for sliding window and is not CPU bound.